-- 157. Recommendation 6.
-The GCF should assess and clarify the purpose and use of RFP in relation to the business model.
-This would clarify prevalent assumptions regarding the modality for example, its role to improve access to a specific target population of institutions that are considered important for the GCF to fulfil its mandate.
+- 159. Recommendation 6.
+The GCF should assess and clarify the RFP's purpose and use regarding the business model.
+This would clarify assumptions and expectations as the modality.
+For example, the GCF could clarify the RFP's role in improving access to a specific target population of institutions considered important for the GCF to fulfil its mandate.
 Furthermore, the GCF needs to consider how the RFP relates to other modalities for programming with the GCF, such as SAP and PAP.
-The GCF should also consider how the RFP relates business model frameworks, such as accreditation and investment frameworks.
-If the RFPs are identified as a means to resolve challenges in the business model, the design of RFP process would require corresponding changes. - 158.
+The GCF should also consider how the RFP relates to business model frameworks, such as accreditation and investment frameworks.
+If the RFPs are identified as a means to resolve challenges in the business model, the design of the RFP process would require corresponding changes. - 160.
 Recommendation 7.
-The GCF should use RFPs to emphasize its convening power in the climate change finance space by focusing attention to particular topics and themes as well as emphasizing its complementarity and coherence principles.
+The GCF should use RFPs to emphasize its convening power in climate change finance by focusing on particular topics and themes and emphasizing its complementarity and coherence principles.
 The GCF should partner with other relevant institutions and activities, internal and external to the GCF.
-This proactive use of RFPs to expand or create partnerships should increase the potential impact of the GCF funding. - 159.
+This proactive use of RFPs to expand or create partnerships should increase the potential impact of the GCF funding. - 161.
 Recommendation 8.
 The RFPs should improve the GCF business model to provide incentives for the proponents to come forward to participate in and increase the effectiveness of RFP as a modality.
-Such incentives may include the following: - Technical support, particularly to those proponents that do not have experience with the GCF.
-The GCF should consider simplifying access to RPSP and PPF for those applying through RFPs or providing tailor-made technical capacity from the Secretariat similar to the work that the SAP team is doing on supporting certain entities. - Simplify the accreditation process.
-This could involve operationalization of the PSAA, currently approved in-principle by the Board, or other means of facilitating the access of new entities to the GCF.
+Such incentives may include: - Technical support, particularly to those proponents that do not have experience with the GCF.
+The GCF should consider simplifying access to RPSP and PPF for those applying through RFPs or providing tailor-made technical capacity from the Secretariat similar to the SAP team's work on supporting certain entities.

-- Aligning the Secretariat and iTAP reviews to the relevant topic of the RFP (following the example of the REDD+, for example). - Fast-tracking the processing of the proposals, making a clear difference in the use of the RFP versus the PAP.
+- Simplify the accreditation process.
+This could involve operationalizing the PSAA, currently approved in principle by the Board, or other means of facilitating the access of new entities to the GCF. - Aligning the Secretariat and iTAP reviews to the relevant topic of the RFP (for example, as happens with REDD+). - Fast-tracking the processing of the proposals and clarifying the difference between using the RFP and using the PAP.